-- Participation in engagements with external experts and practitioners including (non-resident) adjunct fellows;
+- Participate in engagements with external experts and practitioners including (non-resident) adjunct fellows;

-- Project proposals and grant applications with supervision from senior staff;
+- Draft project proposals and grant applications with supervision from senior staff;

-- Project and event descriptions for external facing materials such as the CNAS website;
+- Write project and event descriptions for external facing materials such as the CNAS website;

-- Social media campaigns, in coordination with Center staff;
+- Develop social media campaigns in coordination with Center staff;

-- Opportunity for Op-eds, journal articles, and co-authored/authored CNAS papers and reports and short analyses such as commentaries driven by the news cycle.
+- Write op-eds, journal articles, and co-authored/authored CNAS papers and reports and short analyses, such as commentaries, driven by the news cycle.

-- Participating in interviewing, employee orientation, and other personnel processes;
+- Participate in interviews and other personnel processes;

-- Attending internal meetings and representing CNAS at outside events;
+- Attend internal meetings and represent CNAS at outside events;

-- Staffing CNAS events and activities as needed;
+- Attend staff CNAS events and activities as needed;

 - Occasional travel.